Raphael-Boichot/Mitsubishi-M64282FP-dashcam/README.md

     **#include <Mitsubishi_M64282FP_dashcam_TFT_eSPI_setup.h> // Default setup is root library folder**

 - Compile your code and flash the .uf2 to your board (Arduino IDE does that automatically once you've pressed the BOOTSEL button once).

-OR

-- Just flash the last built version to your Pi Pico board.

 # Basic user manual